rbartelme/rstudio-stats/lessons/Lesson2_Regression_Probability.md

-# Lesson 2: Correlations vs. Probability
+# Lesson 2: Regressions and Probability

 ### Lesson Goal: Understand the difference between correlation and probability

-        - Plot and correlation: deterministic vs. bayesian statistics
+        - Regression Analysis: Foundations
         - Essentials from probability theory
         - Bayesian thinking, or applied probability